 - The nptl/tst-clock2, nptl/tst-attr3, tst/tst-cputimer1, and rt/tst-cpuclock2 tests have been known to fail.
 The reason is not completely understood, but indications are that minor timing issues can trigger these failures. - The math tests sometimes fail when running on systems where the CPU is not a relatively new genuine Intel or authentic AMD processor. - When running on older and slower hardware or on systems under load, some tests can fail because of test timeouts being exceeded.
-Modifying the make check command to set a TIMEOUTFACTOR is reported to help eliminate these errors (e.g. TIMEOUTFACTOR=16 make -k check). - Other tests known to fail on some architectures are posix/bug-regex32, misc/tst-writev, elf/check-textrel, nptl/tst-getpid2, and stdio-common/bug22.
+Modifying the make check command to set a TIMEOUTFACTOR is reported to help eliminate these errors (e.g. TIMEOUTFACTOR=16 make -k check). - posix/tst-getaddrinfo4 will always fail due to not having a network connection when the test is run. - libio/tst-ftell-partial-wide.out fails because it needs a locale that has not yet been generated. - Other tests known to fail on some architectures are posix/bug-regex32, misc/tst-writev, elf/check-textrel, nptl/tst-getpid2, nptl/tst-robust8, and stdio-common/bug22.